KurianTonyAloor/ByteWise/README.md

 \# Your frontend is now running on http://localhost:5173

 You can now open http://localhost:5173 in your browser and use the application.

+ByteWise is licensed under the AGPL-3.0 License.

+All original ideas, including the heuristic retrieval engine (“Internet-Eye”), local PHI-3 LLM integration design, academic decision pipeline, attendance/mark prediction logic, and system architecture are the intellectual property of the author, Kurian Tony A.

+You may use, modify, and redistribute this software only under the terms of AGPL-3.0.
+Any commercial use, closed-source modification, proprietary hosting, or redistribution without releasing source code is strictly prohibited.

+This ensures that ByteWise remains free, open, and community-driven.